 What is breast augmentation surgery?

 Breast augmentation surgery will enhance the size and shape of your breasts.
 By inserting an implant into each breast, your breasts can be increased by one or more bra cup sizes.
 While breast augmentations are among the most commonly performed aesthetic procedures, the results vary depending on your surgeon.
-For a beautiful, long-lasting result, reduced risk of complications, and a look that is perfectly balanced with your frame, consider Dr. Antell, a renowned breast augmentation surgeon in New York City, who has performed more than ten thousand plastic surgery procedures, including thousands of breast augmentation surgeries.
+For a beautiful, long-lasting result, reduced risk of complications, and a look that is perfectly balanced with your frame, consider Dr. Antell, a renowned breast augmentation surgeon in New York City and board-certified plastic surgeon, who has performed more than ten thousand plastic surgery procedures, including thousands of breast augmentation surgeries.

 Am I a candidate for a breast augmentation?